Smoked Pulled Pork

 To get the best bark on smoked meat, make sure to give it enough time to smoke before wrapping, don’t spritz too often (no more than once every 30 minutes) and make sure that your smoker is running at a consistent temperature whilst producing clean smoke.

-Why Won’t My Pulled Pork Shred Properly?
+Why Is My Pulled Pork Tough & Won’t Shred Properly?

 Frequently Asked Questions